TIMELESS TREASURES

 In 1989, Nintendo launched the Game Boy, one of the most recognized handheld game consoles by those who lived their childhood or adolescence in those years.

-Aimed at a diverse audience, the Game Boy provided the freedom to transport your beloved games wherever you went, offering comfort and convenience in gaming on the go.
+Aimed at a diverse audience, the Game Boy provided the freedom to transport your favorite games wherever you went!
+You probably know a Tetris fan who loved this iconic console, or maybe you are one of them yourself!

 4